-3. I am being emotionally/physically abused by someone (caretaker).
+3. I am being emotionally/physically abused.
 What can I do?

 If you are in immediate danger please call 911.
-To report abuse please contact Disabled Persons Protection Commission
+To report abuse or neglect by a caretaker, please contact Disabled Persons Protection Commission

 1. Does BCIL have disability support groups?

-BCIL does not run disability support groups however we will be happy to help you look for support groups that pertain to your disability.
-Please call our Information & Referral Department 617-338-6665.
+BCIL does not run disability support groups, but we will be happy to help you look for support groups that meet your needs.
+Please call our Information & Referral Department at 617-338-6665.

-1. I am in need of accessible transportation, where can I find it?
+1. I need accessible transportation, where can I find it?

 The State of Massachusetts offers accessible transportation through the MBTA's The Ride.
 Please see the their website, The Ride

-3. I am a person with cancer needing transportation is there help for me?
+3. I have cancer and I need transportation.
+Is there help for me?

 If you do not find what you need in our Frequently Asked Questions, or you require additional information, please call BCIL and ask for an Information and Referral Specialist.